 Theo Notteboom has contributed chapters to a large number of academic books.

-Up to now, Theo Notteboom acted as promoter of seven successfully completed PhDs (Yap Wei Yim, 2009; Vicky Kaselimi, 2013; Darren Ronald Fraser, 2014, Siyuan Wang, 2014; Jinyu Li, 2014; Indra Vonck, 2016; Kateryna Grushevska, 2016)).
-He is promoter of seven ongoing PhD researches.
-He was an invited jury member at over 20 PhD public defenses held in universities in Hong Kong, Australia, Canada, Sweden, the UK, Greece, France, the Netherlands and Belgium.
+Up to now, Theo Notteboom acted as promoter of eight successfully completed PhDs (Yap Wei Yim, 2009; Vicky Kaselimi, 2013; Darren Ronald Fraser, 2014, Siyuan Wang, 2014; Jinyu Li, 2014; Indra Vonck, 2016; Kateryna Grushevska, 2016; Lam Canh Nguyen, 2017).
+He is promoter of five ongoing PhD researches.
+He was an invited jury member at over 20 PhD public defenses held in universities in Hong Kong, Australia, Canada, Sweden, the UK, Latvia, Greece, France, the Netherlands and Belgium.

 He was a speaker/session chairman at more than 300 international academic and business conferences, many of them hosted by leading organizations such as the International Transport Forum (ITF-OECD, formerly ECMT), the International Association of Ports and Harbors (IAPH), the European Sea Ports Organisation (ESPO), the Federation of European Private Terminals Operators (FEPORT), the European Federation of Inland Ports (EFIP), the International Association of Cities and Ports (IACP/AIVP), TOC Europe, the European Maritime Law Organisation (EMLO), the International Cargo Handling Coordination Association (ICHCA), the World Ocean Forum, the International Association of Maritime Economics (IAME), the World Conference on Transportation Research (WCTR), the Benelux Interuniversity Group of Transport Economists (BIVEC), the Association of American Geographers (AAG), etc.. .